 - Solar-powered Christmas lights, of course, don’t cost anything to operate.
 That means you’re saving 24 cents per year in energy costs.

-Advantages of Solar Lights
+3 Other Advantages Solar Lights Have

 - Withstand cold temperatures and precipitation